There never was a one-all silver bullet for looking after aquatic plants that thrive.

 You can see that in the below image:

-Each of these is essential for inducing growth in aquarium plants, with some more than others.
+Each of these light colors is essential for inducing growth in aquarium plants, with some more than others.

 You can see to what efficiency each spectrum wavelength is being used by freshwater plants in the below graph: